Freddy Fender: Death and legacy

 On March 13, 2001, Fender was erroneously reported to be dead by Billboard.
 He laughed off the magazine's error.
-He underwent a kidney transplant in 2002 with a kidney donated by his daughter and underwent a liver transplant in 2004.
+He underwent a kidney transplant in 2002, with the organ being donated by his daughter, and underwent a liver transplant in 2004.
 Nonetheless, his condition continued to worsen.
-He was suffering from an "incurable cancer" in which he had tumors on his lungs.
+He was suffering from an "incurable cancer" which had left him with tumors on his lungs.

 On June 5, 2005, Fender was present for the dedication of a $1.4 million water tower in San Benito.
 The tower bears an image of Fender along with the words "San Benito Hometown of Freddy Fender," and is visible when driving east on U.S. Route 83 through San Benito.
 On December 31, 2005, Fender performed his last concert and resumed chemotherapy.

 He died on October 14, 2006, at the age of 69 of lung cancer at his home in Corpus Christi, Texas, with his family at his bedside.
 He was buried in his hometown of San Benito.

-He had said in a 2004 interview with the Associated Press that he wished to become the first Mexican American inducted into the Country Music Hall of Fame.
+He said in a 2004 interview with the Associated Press that he wished to become the first Mexican American inducted into the Country Music Hall of Fame.

 A Freddy Fender Museum and The Conjunto Music Museum opened November 17, 2007, in San Benito.
 They share a building with the San Benito Historical Museum.
 His family maintains the Freddy Fender Scholarship Fund and donates to philanthropic causes that Fender supported.